 Cronin then went on to claim the B1 mixed doubles title with Qasib Nazir after they defeated Fiona Musgrove and Yvette Priestley 5-4(5) in another final decided in a tie-break.

-In the B2 men’s singles James Currie beat Alexander Wheen to take the title.
-Currie battled back from losing the first set to prevail 1-4, 5-3, (10-4) after a deciding match tie-break.
+In the B2 men’s singles James Currie beat Alexander Wheen 4-1, 4-1 to take the title.

 Nominations were assessed by an independent panel from which the winners were selected.
 Coach of the Year went to Sussex’s Jane Thomas, whilst the Volunteer of the Year Award was presented to Highgate’s Linda Almond.
 The Contribution of the Year Award went to Leeds-based coach Louise Assioun.